 How solar energy compares to other renewable sources of energy

-As the world progresses towards sustainability, our attention has turned to the eternal sources of green energy solutions surging around us in nature – including the sun, wind, water and biomass.
-There was never any doubt about the magnitude of these supplies; the challenge was in harnessing them.
+As the world moves more and more towards sustainability, we have turned our attention to the massive sources of clean energy solutions available around us in nature – sun, wind, water, and biomass in particular.
+There was never any doubt about the magnitude of these, though the challenge was always in harnessing them.

-Hydroelectricity, though effective, is supplied using large dams which takes years to develop and require large investments.
-Also, building a dam can alter an entire ecosystem.
-Humans must be relocated, and hydro plants often change the natural flow of the waterways they take over, creating new lakes and reducing water flow downstream.
+Hydroelectricity, though effective, is generally supplied through the use of large dams which also mean initial installation cost will be very high.
+Also, building a dam has the ability to alter an entire ecosystem.
+Hydro plants often change the natural flow of the waterways they take over, creating new lakes and reducing water flow downstream.
 These installations can also affect wildlife in the area, blocking fish migration and altering habitats.
-These dams sometimes submerge entire forests, so their contribution to reducing climate change is doubtful in some cases.

-Photovoltaic panels, on the other hand, do not alter their environment and can be built in a matter of months.
+Photovoltaic panels, on the other hand, do not change the environment and are small in comparison to dams.
 One of the advantages of solar power is its versatility.
-A land or rooftop solar installation can be set up almost anywhere as the sunshine varies much less than wind or rainfall.
+A land or roof installation can be set up in regions that many would think don’t receive enough sunlight.

 Burning biomass to generate electricity has some appeal as biomass is renewable in some sense.
 However, the logistics and overall energy balance undermine this argument, as a lot of energy – mostly oil based – is required to harvest and move the crops to the power station.

 The use of biomass, such as the burning of wood, waste, alcohol fumes, or landfill gases produces less waste energy than fossil fuels or coal.
 Unfortunately, biomass creates volatile organic compounds like carbon monoxide and nitrogen oxides.
 On the positive side, its pollution is modest in comparison to traditional fuels.
 Photovoltaic cells prove superior again in that they create no emissions and do not require land that could be used for crops.